sharat87/sharats.me/content/posts/2022-06-17-peeking-into-https-traffic-with-a-proxy.md

 Open Charles

 Go to `Proxy -> SSL Proxying Settings`, under "SSL Proxying", add a few domains you want SSL decryption to be done.
-Let's add an entry under "Incude", with host set to `httpbun.com` and port set to `443` (which is the default port of HTTPS).
+Let's add an entry under "Include", with host set to `httpbun.com` and port set to `443` (which is the default port of HTTPS).

 Check with http curl, response should show up correctly, and the request should show up in Charles with full information.

-Check with https curl, get an error response back, and the request should show up in Charles with incomplede information, and a red error icon.
+Check with https curl, get an error response back, and the request should show up in Charles with incomplete information, and a red error icon.

 To get the Charles' root certificate, go to `Help -> SSL Proxying -> Save Charles Root Certificate...`.
 Provide a location to save this cert, like your home folder.